RenaudBernard59/RB-Fiches-Programmation/documentation/CSS/frameworks/Bootstrap3/Bs4.md

 #### 4-Using the grid system

-To take advantage of the Bootstrap grid system within a modal, just nest .rows within the .modal-body and then use the normal grid system classes.
+To take advantage of the Bootstrap grid system within a modal, just nest `.rows` within the `.modal-body` and then use the normal grid system classes.

+IMG

     ```HTML
     <div class="modal fade" tabindex="-1" role="dialog" aria-labelledby="gridSystemModalLabel">